-Lastly, the Panel adds that the gTLD, such as ".com", in a domain name is viewed as a standard registration requirement and as such is disregarded for the purpose of determining whether a domain name is identical or confusingly similar to a trademark.
-See section 1.11.1 of the WIPO Overview 3.0
+Lastly, the Panel adds that the gTLD in a domain name is viewed as a standard registration requirement and as such is generally disregarded for the purpose of determining whether a domain name is identical or confusingly similar to a trademark.

-Finally, the Panefinds that the Disputed Domain Name is confusingly similar to the WALGREENS Trademarks, and that the Complainant has established the first element of paragraph 4(a) of the Policy.
+Finally, the Panel holds that the Disputed Domain Name is confusingly similar to the WALGREENS Trademarks, and that the Complainant has established the first element of paragraph 4(a) of the Policy.